James Mason (neo-Nazi): National Socialist White People's Party

-National Socialist Movement
+First imprisonment and the National Socialist Movement

 On October 3, 1973, aged 21 and while still a member of the NSWPP, Mason was arrested and charged for spraying a 14-year-old black girl in the face with mace.
 He was convicted of assault on November 2 and sentenced to a $200 fine and six months of work in the Cincinnati Work House, the maximum sentence for the crime.
 He was freed on bond by his parents.
 An accomplice, Greg Hurles, also an NSWPP member, was also convicted.

 After several failed appeals, including to the state supreme court, Mason began serving his workhouse sentence in October 1974.
 Shortly before entering prison, he was exposed by fellow neo-Nazi Robert Brennan to the magazine Siege, written by National Socialist Liberation Front leader Joseph Tommasi.
 Mason became fascinated by Tommasi's revolutionary ideology, and while in prison, immersed himself in it completely.
 He spent the months in jail planning a "fresh revolutionary type of national socialism".
 Mason was released from the work house on March 8, 1975.
 Mason, Hurles, and Brennan then immediately created a group called the National Socialist Movement.
-Mason chose the "most generic and the least pretentious label possible", and chose the word movement in order to "avoid the term party at all costs".
+Mason chose the "most generic and the least pretentious label possible", and chose the word 'movement' in order to "avoid the term party at all costs".
 Brennan had been expelled from the NSWPP both locally and nationwide the previous year.
 The group was based heavily off of Tommasi's ideology, and became heavily intertwined in organizational structure with the NSLF.
 Mason started writing Tommasi, but exchanged just a few letters with him before he was murdered.

 Mason resigned from the NSWPP in October 1976, after he had formed the NSM.
 His NSM then produced a booklet that baselessly accused Koehl of being gay.
 As a member of the NSM, in 1977, he rallied to support Larry Flynt, the publisher of the porn magazine Hustler, who was then facing obscenity charges; he said that "without a free press I'd be out of business".
 In 1975, longtime NSWPP member Allen Vincent split from Koehl, and formed his own group.
 He called his group the "National Socialist White Worker's Party"; Mason soon affiliated with him and by 1977 his party and Vincent's party were intertwined.
 Mason edited the group's magazine, Stormer.
 In 1979, a Jewish group mailed him a bomb, part of a wider campaign targeting Nazi sympathizers in Ohio.